ICAS Audit and Assurance Panel

-The Audit & Assurance Committee is responsible for addressing matters arising from the development of policy statements and pronouncements including:
+The Audit & Assurance Panel is responsible for addressing matters arising from the development of policy statements and pronouncements including:

 - Auditing standards and guidance for auditors on the audit of historical financial information